7 System Elements

 - Neighborhood Voice and Advocacy Committee

-An agreed‐on framework for neighborhood success, with neighborhood‐level data on community development metrics and an evaluation system to measure progress.
+An agreed‐on framework for neighborhood success, with neighborhood‐level data on community development metrics and an “index” system to measure progress.

-- Success Framework Task Force developed a “Neighborhood Vitality Success Framework” including Core Indicators with definitions, data sources and geographic zones within Council districts to report on progress.
+- 2018 Success Framework Task Force developed a “Neighborhood Vitality Success Framework” including Core Indicators with definitions, data sources and geographic zones within Council districts to report on progress.
+The Neighborhood Vitality concept builds on a “social cohesion” model taken from research on “resilient cities.”
+Indicators were developed in four categories: Community Capacity, Resident Opportunity, Neighborhood Conditions and Quality of Life.

 - The Task Force has partnered with Mayor’s office and Health Department to include the Mayor’s and DHD’s success measures.
-They have also worked with the Vision and Values Task Force on indicators of equitable development.
+They have also incorporated indicators of equitable development.

-- These tools and concepts were brought to the 2018 Summit, with a recommendation of a build‐out of this Framework during 2019–2020.
+- These tools and concepts were brought to the 2018 Summit, with a recommendation to build out and test this Framework during 2019–2020.
 The general “Neighborhood Vitality” concept was well‐received.
-It is clear from the feedback that there will be a great deal of interest in: a) drilling down on the Indicators and required data to assure that the data will be useful and result in action and b) drilling down on the Neighborhood Zones to assure that the lines describing each zone make sense.
+It is clear from the feedback that more work is needed to: a) drill down on the Indicators and required data to assure that the data will be useful and result in action and b) drilling down on the Neighborhood Zones to assure that the lines describing each zone make sense.

 2019 Task Force